bbilly1/media_organizer/README.md

 This project is used and tested under Linux and is ideal to be used from something like a Raspberry Pi or a Linux based NAS.
 If you want to help me to get it to work under Windows, please contribute.

 ## Run
 Clone the repo, setup config file (see below) and run `interface.py`.
-Use your arrowkeys no navigate up and down the menu.
+Use your arrow keys to navigate up and down the menu.
 * **q** quit the interface
-* **r** refresh the pending items by rescanning the filesystem.
+* **r** refresh the pending items by rescanning the file system.

 ## Movies
 Detect movie names by querying [themoviedb.org](https://www.themoviedb.org/) API and renaming the file based on a selection of possible matches.
-Follow the config file instructions bellow to get your API key.
+Follow the config file instructions below to get your API key.

 All data is courtesy of [The Movie Database](https://www.themoviedb.org), please contribute to this excellent database.

-Movies will get renamed to this nameing style, a more flexible solution is in pending:
+Movies will get renamed to this naming style:
-**{movie-name} {Year}/{movie-name} {Year}.{ext}**
+**{movie-name} ({Year})/{movie-name} ({Year}).{ext}**

 ## TV shows
 Detect tv show filenames by querying the publicly available [tvmaze.com](https://www.tvmaze.com/) API to identify the show name and the episode name based on a selection of possible matches.
+Please contribute to this excellent database.

-Episodes are named in this style, a more flexible solution is in pending:
+Episodes are named with this template:
 **{show-name}/Season {nr}/show-name - S{nr}E{nr} - {episode-name}.{ext}**

 ## Trailer download
-Downloading trailers from links provided from emby and move them into the movie folder.
+Download trailers from links provided from emby and move them into the movie folder.
-Trailers are named in this style, a more flexible solution is in pending:
+Trailers are named with this template:
 **{movie-name} {Year}_{youtube-id}_trailer.mkv**

 ## Fix Movie Names
-Sometimes Emby get's it wrong.
+Sometimes Emby gets it wrong.
 Sometimes this script can get it wrong too.
 The *Fix Movie Names* function goes through the movie library looking for filenames that don't match with the movie name as identified in emby.

 ## CSV export
 Export the library to csv files.
-Calles the Emby API to get a list of movies and episodes and exports this to a convenient set ov CSV files.
+Calles the Emby API to get a list of movies and episodes and exports this to a convenient set of CSV files.

 ## setup
 Needs Python >= 3.6 to run.

 ### install requirements
-These are the none standard Python libraries in use in this project:
+These are the non standard Python libraries in use in this project:
 * [requests](https://pypi.org/project/requests/)
     * Install on Arch: `sudo pacman -S python-requests`
     * Install with pip: `pip install requests`